 Bentley Wood students have a uniform designed to be comfortable, practical and smart.
-Students should take a pride in their appearance leaving fashion trends for out of school hours.
 We ask parents to follow the uniform list and only purchase uniform from the approved uniform supplier.

 Staff will remind students who are unsuitably dressed of the school's expectations.
 Lack of response on behalf of a student will lead to the Head of Year or a member of the Senior Leadership Group contacting parents.
 Co-operation by parents and students on our uniform code enables staff to concentrate their time and effort on teaching.
-Students not wearing the correct uniform will be required to change into items borrowed from school or clothes can be bought in from home. they will be sent home to change (see Uniform Policy).
+Students not wearing the correct uniform will be required to change into items borrowed from school or clothes can be bought in from home. (see Uniform Policy).